work-bitcoin-protocol/specs/RFCs/RFC-001-sybil-resistance.md

 "If your motivation for asking is 'I would like to participate in a discussion about ______', then you should not be asking here."

 That is exactly what happened.
 My question was not seeking a closed answer.
 It was seeking to open a philosophical debate about human work, value, and protocols.

 And Stack Exchange is not a forum.
-It is an archive of definitive answers .
+It is an archive of definitive answers.

----

 3️⃣ THE CONTRADICTION (What I learned)